mikemwai/balancer/README.md

 ![consoleA2.2](https://res.cloudinary.com/dkmblonw5/image/upload/f_auto,q_auto/v1/balancer/balancerA-2-2)

+## Explanations

+- Based on the observations above, the average load time per request initially increases as the number of server containers increases from 2 to 4, then decreases as the number of server containers increases from 4 to 6.
+This could be due to the overhead of managing more server containers initially outweighing the benefits of having more servers to distribute the load.
+As the number of server containers continues to increase, the benefits of having more servers to distribute the load start to outweigh the overhead, resulting in a decrease in the average load time per request.

 ## iii) A-3

 -  Test all endpoints of the load balancer and show that in case of server failure, the load balancer spawns a new instance